BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 ## Lambdasss 2

+>The lambdas have returned, grown stronger than ever.
+Subdue them and conquer the flag!

 We didn't actually solve this challenge during the contest, but found the solution a couple of days later.
 We were given another Python script with the following nested lambdas:

 > ```python